Future-proof your SME: 3 top tips, including the power of SMS surveysTopic: SME

-1. The customer owns your business, not you
+1. The customer owns your business, not you.

-As an entrepreneur it’s often easy to lose sight of the fact that you depend on your customers, particularly when you’re caught up with pursuing the development of an idea.
+As an entrepreneur it’s often easy to lose sight of the fact that you depend on your clients, particularly when you’re caught up with pursuing the development of an idea.
 But without customers, where would your idea be?

-SMEs sometimes fall into the trap of thinking that real-time, person to person customer service is an optional extra, to be established after the business has started to generate profit.
+SMEs sometimes fall into the trap of thinking that real-time, person-to-person customer service is an optional extra, to be established after the business has started to generate profit.
 It’s true that self-service options are more popular than they used to be, but 40% of customers want to engage with you directly (Zendesk), and 95% said good experiences would keep them coming back when in need (Business Reporter).

 2. Get to grips with the technology and adapt for a future proof SME

 It’s no longer enough to know how to set up a website; you now have to understand how the technology works behind the scenes.
 From SEO through to plugins and integrations, it’s easy to miss what’s important to your customers.